-I am assuming you already have a Google Analytics Universal Analytics account and have migrated to Google Tag Manager for managing your tags.
+Firstly, I am assuming you already have a Google Analytics Universal Analytics account and have migrated to Google Tag Manager for managing your tags.
 If not, I strongly recommend you set up those first.
-To upgrade to GA4 go to your existing Google Analytics property and then go to the ‘Admin’ are and in the ‘Property’ column click ‘Upgrade to GA4’.
+To upgrade go to your existing Google Analytics property and then go to the ‘Admin’ are and in the ‘Property’ column click ‘Upgrade to GA4’.

-2. Get Started – Connect Your Google Analytics 4 Property:
+2. Connect Your Google Analytics 4 Property:

-The next page explains that your existing Universal Analytics property will remain unchanged.
+Secondly, the next page explains that your existing Universal Analytics property will remain unchanged.
 Click on ‘Get Started’.

 3. Create a new Google Analytics 4 Property: